Ice Cream In A Bag is homemade, quick, and fun—no machine needed! Just a few ingredients, ice, and rock salt for a creamy treat in minutes.

 Recipe Notes

-Note 1: Rock salt: Rock salt, also known as ice cream salt, can typically be found in the spice aisle along with other salts and seasonings.
-It's most likely to be on the bottom shelf.
+Note 1: Rock salt, also known as ice cream salt, can typically be found in the spice aisle along with other salts and seasonings.
+It’s most likely on the bottom shelf.

-Note 2: Heavy cream/half-and-half: For a richer flavor, use heavy cream.
+Note 2: For a richer flavor, use heavy cream.
 For a lighter option, you can use half-and-half, which will result in less creamy ice cream.
-Make sure the dairy you're using is well-refrigerated before you start.
-Half-and-half is a dairy product that is equal parts whole milk and light cream.
-It's typically found near coffee creamers and milk in the grocery store.
-Alternatively, you can make your own by using equal parts whole milk and heavy cream.
+Make sure the dairy you’re using is well-refrigerated before you start.
+You can make your own half-and-half by using equal parts whole milk and heavy cream.

-Nutrition information is calculated for one serving of vanilla ice cream without toppings.
+Nutrition Note: Nutrition information is calculated for 1 serving of vanilla ice cream without toppings.

 Nutrition